 Alternating current can be supplied to long-distance because it can be stepped up or down.
 If electric power is supplied from the generating station at 220V then due to large electric power, the current in the wire will be very large and the amount of heat produced is very high wire can melt during the transmission.

-To reduce heat energy thick wire can be used but the installation of thick wire is very difficult and its costs is very high.
+To reduce heat energy thick wire can be used but the installation of thick wire is very difficult and its costs are very high.

 To remove this difficulty electric power is transmitted at very high voltage by using the step-up transformer at the generating station.
-Before the household use, it is step-down with the help of step down transfer, thus electric power is supplied at power voltage.
+Before the household use, it is step-down with the help of a step-down transfer, thus electric power is supplied at power voltage.

 Difference between AC and DC